 My book attracted considerable national publicity because, besides being a pacy mystery set in England and France, it also exposed the flaws in the compensation system for severely injured accident victims.
 To the media, I was a campaigning solicitor which was a useful tag-line for my books and my legal career.

 The follow-up, Villa Plot, Counterplot exposed another scam I had come across when helping a client.
 Like countless others, she had bought a building plot in Spain without understanding the legal pitfalls.
 Too often, these contracts proved to be worthless and pursuing legal rights could be dangerous because of the criminal fraternity involved.
 Despite the book now being over thirty years old, the storyline still holds good today with Spanish villas being bulldozed because they were built illegally.
 Other titleholders found their so-called building plots were far offshore under the Mediterranean!

+The third Alistair Duncan book was The Scaffold.
 This had nothing to do with the French revolution!
 It was inspired by a dramatic industrial “accident” I had investigated which I considered to be murder (though nobody was ever charged).
 The ease with which the likely murderer got away with his crime led me to create a different scenario involving an “accident” on a West Country building site.

 The Sunday Times tipped the Alistair Duncan trilogy as worthy of a TV series but nothing ever came of it.

 Two things happened during this time – firstly, much as I enjoyed Alistair Duncan, I was keen to move on from the constraints of a single character.
 Secondly, the Daily Mail published a prominent article without my knowledge saying: “We know who you are, Cameron Ross.”
 The Law Society then relented and so allowed me to use my own name.